 It’s an erroneous reason, and given that he’s an HR & Events Manager, not the Marketing Manager, he doesn’t see that.
 As these are sporting competition, the emphasis ought to be on the athletic performance and competition, not the expat community.
 I’m sure expats and tourists do not carry the bulk of Olympic competition, not always.
 Many watch by TV at home and many more are interested in Track and Field or the Decathlon or Skeet Shooting.
 Like, Usain Bolt, a Jamaican, whom we all love.

-can you buy modafinil in the uk It’s suppose to be sports marketing, not ethnic marketing.
+It’s suppose to be sports marketing, not ethnic marketing.
 This is the reason the Pan Am Games 2015 was a business failure despite going off without a hitch.